 (b) pay (except as may be required by the provisions of the Alberta Employment Standards Code) and shall not have recourse to the Grievance Procedure set out in this Collective Agreement or the Code, with respect to such termination.

-8.02 The Employer shall provide a paid orientation period for all new Employees
+8.02 The Employer shall provide a paid orientation period for all new Employees and for any employee returning from an absence of twelve (12) months or greater.

+8.03 The Employee’s first (1st) three (3) shifts of resident care shall be under the guidance of the Employer

+8.04 New Employees will be given a Corporate based orientation to the Employer’s organization.
+During this period, the Supervisor will ensure that the new Employee is provided with appropriate support to properly orient them to the position.
+Additional orientation requested by an Employee will not be unreasonably denied.

-8.03 Subject to the Performance Appraisals article, the Employer shall provide a performance appraisal to each probationary Employee at least once during her probationary period.
+8..05 The Employer shall provide a performance appraisal at least once during the probationary period.

 ARTICLE 9